 - How we went from using Khan Academy as an independent learning tool to part of a process of gamified learning in leveled groups

 Are you dying to add a gamified learning thread to your class but unsure where to begin?
 Are you deep into the process and have something to share?
 Do you think the whole gamification thing is a fad that’s past its peak?
-Share your thoughts in the comments below!
+Get in touch and share your thoughts!